SAP-archive/cloud-s4-sdk-pipeline-lib/README.md

  Your project source files need to be available on a git or github server, which is accessible from the Cx Server host.

- The lifecycle of the Cx Server is maintained by a script with called cxserver.
+ The lifecycle of the Cx Server is maintained by a script called `cx-server`.
  It can be found in the same named folder on the root of each SAP S/4HANA Cloud SDK project archetype.
-Together with the server.cfg file, this is all you need for starting your instance of the SAP S/4HANA Cloud SDK Cx Server.
+Together with the `server.cfg` file, this is all you need for starting your instance of the SAP S/4HANA Cloud SDK Cx Server.

  To create a new project using the SDK execute the following command: